 However, data presented in clinical trials and reviews by real patients usually differ.

-Ozempic Weight Loss Reviews by patients:
+Ozempic Weight Loss Reviews by Patients on Reddit:

 This data is extracted from the Reddit community.
 The individual responses were filled in a predesigned questionnaire.

 The data was then analyzed using SPSS (a statistical software that analyzes data systemically and inferences are made using P (Probability) values).